©1978

 people should take a path as benevolent as the sun was taught by

-Jesus as the way of heaven.
 Christ is our sun whose circuit of

 understanding is the earth.
 A magnet of understanding is His